ocavue/prosemirror-flat-list/.changeset/heavy-parrots-warn.md

 'prosemirror-flat-list': patch
 ---

 Improve the keybinding for `Backspace`.
-Export a new command `joinListBackward`.
+Add a new command `joinListBackward`.